 Go to TOP

 Mine agent in 1860s.
 He was born in Calstock in Cornwall in about 1824.
 In 1851, he was a lead smelter living in Derbyshire.
+Lived Bradford Lodge in 1861 with his wife Mary (born about 1825 in Bristol, near Crew’s Hole).
+Two sons born in Gloucestershire 1856 and Cheshire 1860.
+Mine agent for the Alderley Edge Mining Company in 1860s.
 Named in Mining Journal 1860, p.686, in 1863 and in 1864.
-Lived Bradford Lodge in 1861.
 He was linked with William Henderson in the patents arising from improvements to the copper extraction process.
-In 1871, he was living in Widnes as a widower and as agent at copper works.
-He may have been involved in the Tharsis Sulphur & Copper Co Ltd (see Henderson's biography), established in Widnes in 1870.
+In 1871, he was living on his own in Widnes as a widower and as agent at copper works.
+He was the manager of the Lancashire works of the Tharsis Sulphur & Copper Co Ltd (see Henderson's biography), established in Widnes in 1870.
 The company was taken over by the Lancashire Metal Co Ltd in 1885.
-This in turn was acquired by the forerunners of ICI in 1894.
-Closed 1927.
+This in turn was acquired by the forerunners of ICI in 1894 and closed in 1927.

 Go to TOP